Home Home

 WWII GERMAN SHIELD - KUBAN - This battle shield was created on September 21, 1943.
 The shield was issued to commemorate the campaign launched in the Crimean area after February 1943.
 The award came attached to a piece of cloth to allow its bearer to saw it to the sleeve of the tunic.
 The back of the award had a sheet of paper glued to it.

-• Continuous service for a period of two months.
+1. Continuous service for a period of two months in the Kuban region.

-• The soldier participated in one major battle.
+3. The soldier participated in one or more major battles.

 The award consists of a shield with a large eagle crowning it.
 The eagle has the wings fully spread.
 The head is facing to the right.
 As with many other awards, the eagle is clutching a swastika.
 The date 1943 is written.
 The number "19" is placed to the left of the swastika while the number 43 is to the right.